 West coast dwellers in the United States know the importance of xeriscaping.
 This low-water gardening technique has taken California by storm.
 It’s spreading to other areas, too.
 But finding the right xeriscape plants is a little complex.

-Most people think it’s all cacti and succulents, sand and rock.
+Most people think it’s all cacti and succulents, sand, and rock.
 But your xeriscape garden doesn’t have to be bland!
-Let’s explore a wide variety of plants which work well in xeriscaping.
+Let’s explore a wide variety of plants that work well in xeriscaping.
 You’re sure to be surprised by what you’ll find on our list.